sanjayypatel/portfolio-kami/_posts/2015-07-15-First-Gem-ACTransit-Rails.md

 tags: gem ruby actransit rspec learning
 ---

-Here's my first stab at a gem and the open-source dev community - ACTransitRails - [RubyGems](https://rubygems.org/gems/actransit_rails)
+Here's my first stab at a gem and the open-source dev community - [ACTransitRails](https://github.com/sanjayypatel/actransit_rails), hosted on [RubyGems](https://rubygems.org/gems/actransit_rails)

 It's a little Ruby wrapper for the [ACTransit API](http://api.actransit.org/transit/) that allows you to access the route and bus stop info for the Bay Area ACTransit system.

-Their API is pretty straightforward set of requests, including an access token, that respond with JSON formated information, so this seemed like a good topic to dip my feet into gem creation, which is brand new for me.
+Their API is pretty straightforward set of requests that respond with JSON formated information, so this seemed like a good topic to dip my feet into gem creation.

 Here's a little rundown of what I did.

 * I built a module, `ACTransitRails`, that defined all of the helper methods I wanted to create.
 Each helper method defines a `URI` instance that takes a string formatted like "http://api.actransit.org/transit/...options.../?token='api_access_token'"

 Then the uri is passed to the private get_response method which makes the actual request to the api.
+Here's an example helper function:

 ~~~
 module ACTransitRails